I write about toxins in our food and air but what about social media?

 17. Transform Your Body

-I mentioned exercise above but what about getting in really good shape.
 Like, such great shape that you compete in a marathon or fitness contest.

-You could even earn money while you do it?
+You could even earn money while you do it.

 Read here how you can make money while you lose weight and get healthier.